Authenticate (Browser)#

 Login Process#

-1. Call the library’s login() function to start the process.
-Pass in the following login options:
+The application calls the library’s login() function to start the process.
+To the function, the application passes in the following login options:

 Set to the user’s Solid Identity Provider (where the login function will send the user).